mirceamaierean/turbo-bassoon/README.md

 ## Usage

 To start using **SimQuery**, upload or enter data about Romanian political history for validation.
 Results will show validated data points and any discrepancies found.

----

-## Contributing

-Feel free to submit issues or contribute with pull requests to improve **SimQuery**.

----

-## License

-This project is licensed under the MIT License.
+Any query you want will be processed and validated in real-time.

+As an answer to your query, you will receive a list of validated data points, along with any discrepancies found.
+You can then use this information for research, educational purposes, or any other relevant context.

 ---